azerothcore/acore-cms/docs/README.md

 Now you can see the website in [http://localhost:80/](http://localhost:80/).

+Make sure that your port 80 is not already used by another service like Apache2, nginx etc.

 If you want to change the port, you can change it from `.env` through the parameter `DOCKER_HTTP_PORTS` and `DOCKER_HTTPS_PORTS`.

 Example:
 ```
-DOCKER_HTTP_PORTS=80:80
+DOCKER_HTTP_PORTS=8080:80
 DOCKER_HTTPS_PORTS=443:443
 ```

 The env variables above are used to configure the ports within the docker-compose file.
 To understand how port configurations work in docker-compose, please take a look at the [official documentation](https://github.com/compose-spec/compose-spec/blob/master/spec.md#ports)

-Be sure that your port 80 is not already used by another service like Apache2, nginx etc.

 **Note**: if you change this after the wordpress installation remember to change also the siteurl and related wordpress parameters in `wp_options` table.